CTSRD-CHERI/cheri-exercises/src/exercises/cheriabi/README.md

 nevertheless take a quick glance at some interesting features of CheriABI startup.

+1. Compile `print-more.c` for both the baseline (`print-more-baseline`) and the CHERI-enabled (`print-more-cheri`) architectures.

+2. Run both these programs and observe their outputs.
+As might be predicted, the CHERI version reports a wide variety of capabilities to different parts of the address space.
+Run both programs several times; what do you observe?

+   Let us examine several interesting aspects of the reported capabilities.

-1. Launch `gdb ...` and have it start the program and stop before running any instructions, with `starti`.
+3. Launch `gdb ./print-more-cheri` and have it start the program and stop before running any instructions, with `starti`.
 Where do we find ourselves?

-2. Use `info inferiors` to obtain the child process identifier (PID) and `!procstat vm NNN` (replacing `NNN` with the child PID) to show the initial address space arranged by the kernel.
+4. Use `info inferiors` to obtain the child process identifier (PID) and `!procstat vm NNN` (replacing `NNN` with the child PID) to show the initial address space arranged by the kernel.

+   Which of these initial mappings are targeted by the values reported for `&rodata_const`, `&relro_ptr`, `&rw_ptr` and `printf` in step 2?
+What are the permissions for these mappings?

-3. Just because the page mapping exist, however, CHERI programs need to have capabilities installed to access them.
+5. Just because the page mapping exist, however, CHERI programs need to have capabilities installed to access them.
 Here at the very beginning of a process's life, we are in a good position to see the *root capabilities* that the kernel makes available.
 Use `info registers` to see the initial contents of the register file.

-4. Let's begin our tour with `csp`, the capability stack pointer register.
+6. Let's begin our tour with `csp`, the capability stack pointer register.

    First, what may strike you as surprising (and why) about the stack pointer being replaced by a capability?